tsawler/streamer/README.md

 	videoQueue := make(chan streamer.VideoProcessingJob, 10)
 	defer close(videoQueue)

-	// Get a new streamer (worker pool). wp := streamer.New(videoQueue, 3)
+	// Get a new streamer (worker pool) with three workers.
+We will push things to
+	// encode to the videoQueue channel, and get our results back on the notifyChan. wp := streamer.New(videoQueue, 3)

 	// Start the worker pool.